ashoknimiwal/ashoknimiwal/README.md

 - 💼 I am currently pursuing a doctoral program at the Telfer School of Management, University of Ottawa.

 - 🏏 I love cricket!

+Updates:

+- I have published a research paper in the PLOS ONE journal titled "Using 10-K Text to Assess COVID-Related Corporate Disclosure".
+[Link to paper.](https://doi.org/10.1371/journal.pone.0283138)